-Appendix 3 - Terms of Reference for the Full Council and other Council Committees, Sub-Committees, Advisory Panels and Joint Arrangements
+Appendix 3 - Terms of Reference for the Full Council and other Council Committees, Sub-Committees, Advisory Panels and Joint Arrangements Approved by Council: 25/07/2023

 - b.
 Consideration of any Councillor Call for Action. - c.
 Changes to this committee's terms of reference. - d.
 Other matters under the committee's jurisdiction which, by virtue of statutory provision, must be determined by Full Council.